-"wake-up call" for the nation.
 Tehelka's methodology was of course unusual and of questionable nature.
 There has been much talk about the ethics of journalism, of aspects of privacy and legality.
-Nevertheless, initially, most felt that the means justify the end when it comes to such devastating revelations that have a great impact on a nation.
+Nevertheless, initially most felt that the means justify the end when it comes to such devastating revelations that have a great impact on a nation.
 If such methods were not used how else could one penetrate the defence establishment and bring to public notice the corruption?
-In India we do not have specific laws to regulate the use of covert investigative technologies by journalists.
+In India we don't have specific laws to regulate the use of covert investigative technologies by journalists.
 In this field Tehelka has set an unprecedented example although controversial.
 And its initiative of going to the Army's court of enquiry as well as to vigilance commission and the Venkatswami Commission with all the floppies and assuring cooperation adds to its credibility.
-However, the latest revelation that it had to "use women" as well for investigative journalism has muddied the "meansends" controversy.
+However, the latest revelation that it had to "use women" as well for muddied the "means-ends" controversy.

-Instances of members of Parliament failing to elicit full and prompt answers to sensitive issues of national importance through their questions are plenty.
+Instead of members of Parliament failing to elicit full and prompt answers to sensitive issues of national importance though their questions are plenty.
 On some such matters only journalists have been able to get to the bottom of things.
-In the absence of any other way of going about investigating corruption in defence deals Tehelka had to take up, what it considered, "extraordinary methods" to expose an "extraordinary issue" in the larger "national interest".
-The issue of ethics is involved when journalists "leak" or "plant" stories with the purpose to disinform at the behest of some interested party, including ministers.
+In the absence of any other way of going about investigating corruption in defence deals Tehelka had to take up what it considered, "extraordinary methods" to expose an "extraordinary issue" in the larger "national interest".
+The issue of ethics is involved when journalists "leak" or "plant" stories with the purpose to dis-inform at the behest of some interested party including ministers.
 In most such cases the modus operandi is not known.
 Tehelka could have easily avoided spilling the beans about the methods it employed.
 That it did not do.
-In this context two things have to be discussed, first the core of the expose and the ethics of the methods used.
+In the context two things have to be discussed, first the core of the expose and the ethics of the methods used.

-belonging to a big newspaper, even if there was editorial will and management back-up, could not have come up with such revelations and with such dramatic effect as Tehelka did.
+It is generally believed that even a larger team of reporters belonging to a big newspaper, even if there was editorial will and management back-up, could not have come up with such revelations and with such dramatic effect as Tehelka did.
 That is how Tehelka today is looked upon by younger journalists, with a certain degree of admiration.
-Many senior and established journalists are
+Many senior and established journalists are aware of the things that have been exposed by Tehelka, but have not been able to do much on this.
+In fact, discussions with several journalists in the wake of Tehelka bring out a certain new realisation of the potential of the profession, in the context of newer Technologies.